dasupradyumna/launch.nvim/README.md

 ## Features

-- Create custom tasks for **every working directory** using a `$CWD/.nvim/launch.lua` file
+- Create custom tasks for **every working directory** using file opened by *LaunchOpenConfigFile* command
     *All configurations in this file are **hot-reloaded** upon saving changes*
-    *(This file's location will be moved to a different standard directory to prevent polluting project roots)*
 - Configured tasks can be launched in a **tabpage** or a **floating window**, managed by the plugin
 - Closing the plugin-managed *tabpage* or *floating window* **will not kill** the current task(s);
     they will continue to run in the background